 It was in the beginning of July, 197 that the public distribution systen was started.
-Then it was stated that hey would add on some more article; to the ones that were being mad< available.
-At that time it 'was esti mated that whereas 2.4 lakhs of villa ges were initially covered by thi schema, their number will be increaS' ed to 3.5 lakhs.
-But, as per the lates figures printed by the Ministry, toda? there are 2,35,565 fair price shops ii the country as a And the? had also made a whole. promise that somi new articles will be added.
-This wa: a statement made bv the presen Government.
-The additional commo dities recommended to be brough under the public distribution schem< were edible oils, match-boxes, tea coffee, exercise-books, and so on.
-No to say of the new commodities, evei tiie old ones are getting rare, aparl from the question of their prices.
+Then it was stated tha they would add on some more article; to the ones that were being made availab]e.
+At that time it was esti mated that whereas 2.4 lakhs of villa ges were initially covered by thi scheme, their number will be increased to 3.5 lakhs.
+But, as per the lates figures printed by the Ministry, today there are 2,35,565 fair price shops it the country as a whole.
+And they had also made a promise that some new articles will be added.
+This wa a statement made by the presen Government.
+The additional commodities recommended brough to be under the public distribution scheme were edible oils match-boxes, tea coffee, exercise-books, and so on.
+No to say of the new commodities, ever the old ones are getting rare, apart from the question of their prices.
 Ir the super bazars also they are not available.
-Then where they available?
-Even are the commodities I that are supposed to be sold througr. the fair price shops, are not availabh Only yesterday in the papers it was pointed out that the West Benga] Government is saying that they do not have sufficient stocks of food-grains to maintain the public distribution because of the problem of system movement of wagons and improper planning.
+Then where are they available?
+Even the commodities that are supposed to be sold through the fair price shops, are not available Only yesterday in the papers it was pointed out that the West Bengal Government is saying that they do not have sufficient stocks of foodgrains to maintain the public distribution system because of the problem of movement of wagons and improper planning.
 They say they have got stocks only for one month.
 All these things are going on.
 Even to maintain the present distribution system, it is very necessary that the Government takes drastic steps.
-Unless the Government takes such drastic steps, they will on repeating the have to go same The Government may be thing. taking drastic steps, but they are not drastic in a sense from the point of the common men.
-They drastic step will be to take over the stocks of consumer articles wholesale and not retail. over and organise a Take them proper public distribution system by which you make available these articleg to the common people.
-Only] then can the people have some relief.
-Otherwise, the continuing price rfee and inflation will remain a big pro. blem.
+Unless the Government takes such drastic steps, they will have to go on repeating the same thing.
+The Government may be taking drastic steps, but they are not drastic in a sense from the point of the common men.
+They drastic step will be to take over the stocks of consumer articles wholesale and retail. not Take them over and organise a proper public distribution system by which you make available these articles to the common people.
+Only then can the people have some relief.
+Otherwise, the continuing price rise and inflation will remain a big problem.
 There is no corner of the country where this is not being talked about and it is leading to a great discontentment in the country.
 Something must be done about it.